Stencyl/stencylpedia/chapter-e/msi.md

-## Stencyl & MSI Installers
+## Creating an MSI Installer for Stencyl

-We are providing these instructions to [schools](http://www.stencyl.com/education/pricing/) that wish to deploy Stencyl using an MSI installer.
+We are providing these instructions to [schools](http://www.stencyl.com/education/pricing/) that wish to deploy Stencyl over a network using an MSI installer.

-## How to Generate an MSI
+## How To: Generating an MSI

 At this time, you must build the MSI installer yourself described below.
 We do not provide a pre-built MSI at this time.